robbieferrero/code-snipper-vscode/README.md

 All the themes available in [hightlight.js](https://highlightjs.org/) can be used.
 The list can be found at [Themes.md](https://codeprose.me/code-snipper/themes.html)

-To check out how each theme looks, check this [Highlight.js demo](https://highlightjs.org/static/demo/) Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.
+To check out how each theme looks, check this [Highlight.js demo](https://highlightjs.org/static/demo/)

 ## Requirements
 GraphicsMagick or ImageMagick are required for this extension to work.